Geotab Helps Reduce Fleet Risk with New AI-Powered GO Focus Pro Dash Cam

 - AI Driver Assignment: Automated identification of the driver behind the wheel through existing RFID/NFC cards or face, simplifying administration and improving data accuracy.

-- Zero-Latency Backup Monitor: An instant, latency-free video feed to support precise backing, docking, other low-speed maneuvers, and blind spot overview.
+- Zero-Latency Backup Monitor: An instant, latency-free video feed to support precise backing, docking, other low-speed manoeuvres, and blind spot overview.

 - No Systematic Human Review: Unlike many market alternatives, GO Focus Pro uses a full AI-driven pipeline without systematic human review based in faraway parts of the world.